riemann/riemann-nodejs-client/README.md

 Contributing is easy, just send me a pull request.
 Please take a look at the project issues, to see how you can help.
 Here are some helpful tips:

-- install the dependencies using `npm install`.
+- install the dependencies using `yarn` or `npm install`.
 - install Riemann using the [quickstart instructions](http://riemann.io/quickstart.html).
 A running Riemann server is required to run the tests.
 - please add tests.
-I'm using [Mocha](http://visionmedia.github.com/mocha/) as a test runner, you can run the tests using `npm test`
+I'm using [Mocha](http://visionmedia.github.com/mocha/) as a test runner, you can run the tests using `yarn test` or `npm test`
 - please check your syntax with the included jshint configuration using `npm run-script lint`.
 It shouldn't report any errors.